White War: Falzarego Pass

 The slowness of the Italian advance to secure Cortina d’Ampezzo allowed the Austrians to fortify and effectively seal off the routes to the north towards the Puster Valley.
 Unable to make any progress here, the Italians turned their attention westwards to the Falzarego Pass between the Sass de Stria and the Cinque Torri.
 If they could take this and then gain control of the Col di Lana, they could dominate the eastern Tyrolean highlands and prepare to attack up the Val Badia towards Bruneck.

-On the 15th of June, furious fighting took place for the 2,477m spike-like Sasso di Strai which had been fortified by the Austro-Hungarians.
+On the 15th of June, furious fighting took place for the 2,477m spike-like Sasso di Stria which had been fortified by the Austro-Hungarians.
 The Italian attack was disorganised and easily repelled, and for the next two years small pieces of ground around the Pass were won and lost by both sides without either gaining any clear advantage.
-The Italians decided to focus on dislodging the Austrians from various Hugh points around the eastern entrance to the Pass, particularly the rocky outcrop called the Casteletto on the Tofana di Rozes.
-The fighting to secure thus became so intense that the Austrians called it the “Schreckenstein” - “The rock of horror.
+The Italians decided to focus on dislodging the Austrians from various high points around the eastern entrance to the Pass, particularly the rocky outcrop called the Casteletto on the Tofana di Rozes.
+The fighting to secure thus became so intense that the Austrians called it the “Schreckenstein” – “The rock of horror.

 Unable to push the Austro-Hungarians off the Casteletto, in 1916 the Italians decided to dig a 500m gallery from their positions to the foot of the outcrop and use 35 tons of gelignite to destroy it.
 The Austro-Hungarians responded by countermining but the Italians were so confident of success that General Cadorna and King Victor Emmanuel were invited to observe the detonation of the mine followed by the rapid assault by Italian troops held ready in another tunnel to swarm out after the explosion.
 The attack on 11 July was only partially successful.
 Many Italian soldiers were killed by carbon monoxide from the explosion as they rushed downhill, while others were killed by falling rocks.
 They managed to take the south side of the Casteletto but did not manage to drive the Austrians off completely for another three months.

 Taking the Casteletto turned out not to give the Italians a decisive advantage and they still could not force their way through the Falzarego Pass.
 Their next attempt was to reach the top of the Piccolo Lagazuoi, digging an over 1 km long tunnel system with a vertical drop of 500m.
 This also failed, but on 20 June 1917 the Italians succeeded in using 32 tons of dynamite to blow up the 2668m high summit of Piccolo Lagazuoi.
 Despite heavy losses the Austro-Hungarians were still able to hold the attackers off with machine gun fire.
 There was little movement in this sector following this until the general withdrawal after Caporetto.